Ronan-H/md5/README.md

 **README.md**: This README file.

+**overview.md**: Documentation added for the completion of the 70% rescoped portion of the project.

 **main.c**: Program entry point, containing *main()*.
-Runs all test cases from *test_input/*, and then allows the user to enter any string they like to see it's corresponding hash value, in a loop.
+Processes command line options, and implements the hashing, cracking, and testing suites.
+Makes use of *md5.c* for producing hash values.

 **md5.c**: MD5 implementation in C. Also contains functions to convert a byte array into blocks, display 32-bit *word* values as bits, display blocks, etc.